TravelModellingGroup/Documentation/1.4_docfx/articles/programming/modules.md

 After everything is installed the next step is to create your new project.
 You will need to make it from a “Class Library”.
 (File -> New Project ... -> Class Library).

-Once that is done you will need to make reference to either the `XTMFInterfaces` project (if you are recompiling XTMF) or to the `XTMFInterfaces.dll`.
+Once that is done you will need to add a reference to either the `XTMFInterfaces` project (if you are recompiling XTMF) or to the `XTMFInterfaces.dll` file.
 References can be added through the context menu on the `References` tree label located in the solution explorer.
 A list of your project's references will also be displayed here.

 `XTMFInterfaces.dll` is included as part of the regular XTMF download package.